 In order for a foreign judgment to be enforced in Japan, an execution judgment from a competent court must be obtained.
 The petitioner must establish that the judgment is final.
 In addition, the judgment must satisfy the following requirements: (i) the international jurisdiction of the court which rendered the judgment exists in accordance with the international jurisdiction rules of Japan; (ii) the losing party has received service of summons or orders required to commence the proceedings (except for service through notice by publication), or has responded in the lawsuit even if he has not received such service; (iii) the substance of the judgment and the proceedings of the lawsuit are not contrary to the public order or morals of Japan; and (iv) reciprocity exists.
-Japan is not a signatory to the Hague Convention on Choice of Court Agreements.
 The court issuing an execution judgment must not retry the whole case (révision au fond) regardless of whether or not the foreign judicial decision was erroneous.